-(a) to each Senior Creditor or the Hedging Provider the amount of all reasonable costs and expenses incurred by it in connection with the enforcement or preservation of rights against an Obligor, the Liquidity Provider, any Counterparty, the Standby Provider or any Subordinated Lender (as the case may be) of that Senior Creditor's or Hedging Provider's rights under this Deed; and
+(a) to each Senior Creditor or the Hedging Provider the amount of all reasonable costs and expenses incurred by it in connection with the enforcement or preservation of rights against an Obligor, the Liquidity Provider, any Counterparty, the Standby Provider or any Subordinated Lender (as the case may be) of that Senior Creditor's or Hedging Provider's rights under this Deed;

-(b) to each Junior Creditor the amount of all reasonable costs and expenses incurred by it in connection with the enforcement against an Obligor or any Subordinated Lender (as the case may be) of the Junior Creditor's rights under this Deed.Legal expenses and taxes
+(b) to each Junior Creditor the amount of all reasonable costs and expenses incurred by it in connection with the enforcement against an Obligor or any Senior Creditor or the Hedging Provider or any Subordinated Lender (as the case may be) of the Junior Creditor's rights under this Deed; and

+(c) to each Subordinated Lender the amount of all reasonable costs and expenses incurred by it in connection with the enforcement against an Obligor, any Senior Creditor, the Hedging Provider, the Liquidity Provider, any Counterparty or the Standby Provider (as the case may be) of the Subordinated Lender’s rights under this Deed.

+Legal expenses and taxes

 The costs and expenses referred to in Clause 25.1 (Enforcement costs) include, without limitation, the fees and expenses of legal advisers and any value added tax or similar tax, and are payable in the currency in which they are incurred.